 [04:16] The Skill of Connection

-- Joe has a natural talent for connecting with people, a skill he puts to good use in his business efforts.
+- Joe has a natural talent for connecting with people and building an active network, a skill he puts to good use in his business efforts.

 - Staying connected can be more difficult in a pandemic due to the lack of physical interaction.

 - How well you use social media tools can impact how successful you are at forming and maintaining connections.

 - If you have trouble interacting with different people, start first with a network of close people you trust.